kavants/overthewire/README.md

 # OverTheWire: Bandit

-<a href="https://overthewire.org/wargames/">OverTheWire</a> is a wargame (cyber-security challenge or mind sport) using Linux.
+<a href="https://overthewire.org/wargames/">OverTheWire</a> is a wargame (cyber-security challenge or mind sport) using Linux CLI.

 Bandit is one of the multi-level challenges that can be found on their site.